Jaesuru/headless-it-lab/docs/01-setup-anydesk.md

 # AnyDesk Setup
-This part explains the first steps in this project on how I conigured **AnyDesk** to manage my headless Windows desktop completely remotely.
+<p>This part explains the first steps in this project on how I conigured **AnyDesk** to manage my headless Windows desktop completely remotely.
 All you have to do is turn the computer on, and use another computer (in my case, a MacBook air) to remote into it.
 <br><br>
 Before we get started, this part is **optional**, but its fun little part that gets you familiarized with remote desktop configurations and using tools that are used in real-world environments.
 It also just saves space in my room, personally.
 <br><br>
 And one more thing, the intended desktop that will be headless later on, will first have to have a method of display, so... grab a monitor, mouse, keyboard, and HDMI dummy header for these next few steps.
-You won't need them after though!
+You won't need them after though!</p>
 ---

 ## 1. Install AnyDesk